JhoselinRam/scigrapher/README.md

 > Note: The properties `minSpacing` and `maxDensity` are only relevant when the `density` property is set to `"auto"`, and its values must be a positive integer.

-> Note: The values of the property `density`, in not set to `"auto"`, must be a positive integer.
+> Note: The values of the property `density`, if not set to `"auto"`, must be a positive integer.

-If the graph is using `polar` as the axis `type`, the value of `density` represents the amount of subdivision of the angle grid, in this case if is set to `auto` there will be always four subdivisions.
+If the graph is using `polar` as the axis `type`, the value of `density` represents the amount of subdivision of the angle grid, in this case if is set to `"auto"` there will be always four subdivisions.

 The style can be represented with one of the following options: